4 Billboard Analysis

 4.8.2 Summarize the performers

-Now that we have our list of No. 1 songs, we can summarize the “number” of times a performer is in the list to know how many No. 1 songs they have.
+Now that we have our list of No. 1 songs, we can group and summarize the “number” of times a performer is in the list.

-We’ll again use the group_by/summarize/arrange combination for this, but we are only grouping by performer since that is the values we are counting.
+We’ll again use the group_by/summarize/arrange combination for this, but we are only grouping by performer since that is the value we are counting.

 1. Edit your chunk to add a group_by on performer and then a summarize() to count the rows.
 Name the new column no1_hits.
 Run it.